dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 you either writing everything verbosely, or create your own library for each microservice or you end up using any number of publically available packages, any one of which could be abandonned.

+> I don't think one letter variables are that popular as they make it seem to
+> be.
+The idea is to have the more verbose variable name the longer it lives,
+> so one or two liners can have one-letter variables indeed.
+Exceptions could
+> be indexes in for loops, or reference to the struct we're working with, which
+> in PHP would be `$this` - **@SirRFI** _via.
+Symfony Slack_

 Read more: